Shimanti/bp/README.md

-# bp
-Blood Pressure Log
+# Cloudy - A sample layout of a web cloud platform

-# Project Plan as of 1/13/21; updated 1/17/21
+# Project Plan as of 1/13/21; updated 1/24/21 - split App to another respository
 ## Agenda

 ### 1 Rules